nus-cs2103-AY1920S2/duke/docs/README.md

 ## Features

 ### Adding Task
-* Adding task as Todo, Event or Deadline to the list to `task.txt`.
+* You can add task as either Todo or Event or Deadline to the list to `task.txt`.

 ### Delete Task
-* Delete task from the list.
+* You can delete task from the list.

+### Mark Task as Done
+* You can mark the task as done.

 ### List Tasks
-* List the tasks out for the user to see.
+* You can ist the tasks out to see.

 ### Storing tasks to `task.txt`
-* Store the list of tasks into hard disk in the file `task.txt`.
+* You can store the list of tasks into hard disk in the file `task.txt`.

 ## Usage